alenb/Contact-Form-7-WooCommerce/README.md

-# Contact Form 7 WooCommerce Products
+# Contact Form 7 WooCommerce
-Add a dropdown menu for WooCommerce products
+- Add a dropdown menu for WooCommerce products
+- Add a dropdown menu for WooCommerce orders (customer must be logged in to view their orders)